-El Teide volcano is the most visited attraction in Tenerife with its very unique landscape.
-It’s 3718 meters high and El Teide is also the highest point in Spain.
-Although there are many ways to explore El Teide, most people go by car or choose to take a bus tour to El Teide where a professional guide will give you a lot of interesting information and you will also have the chance to go for a nice walk through the national park of El Teide on your own.
+El Teide volcano is the most visited place of Tenerife with its very unique landscape.
+The volcano is 3718 meters high, which also makes it the highest point in Spain.
+Although there are many ways to explore El Teide, most people go by car or by booking a Mount Teide day trip, where a professional guide will give you a lot of interesting information and you will also have the chance to go for a nice walk through the national park of El Teide on your own.
 There are plenty of beautiful hikes to do without going to the top of the volcano in the national park of El Teide.
 Is it also possible to hike to the very top of El Teide?
 The answer is yes but normally you’d need to have a permit for that.
 Read more information regarding the hike to the very top of El Teide from down below.

 Teide walk with permit

 There are 2 different walking routes to the top of El Teide and the tours take place every week which you can book tickets to through Club Canary.
 You should calculate about half a day to full day for these walking routes and you can choose between an easy hiking tour using the cable lift or a more difficult guided tour where you won’t use a cable car on the way.
 This guided Teide hike includes permits, pick-up service, mountain guide, cable car and the possibility to borrow equipment if needed.
-However, please note that these hikes to the top of El Teide need to be reserved at least 1 week in advance as we need to put the permit in your name.
-More information can be found here!
+However, please note that the hike to the summit of El Teide need to be reserved at least 1 week in advance as we need to put the permit in your name.

 Teide walk without permission